MediaCityUK

-MediaCityUK is a 200 acre mixed-use property development on the banks of the Manchester Ship Canal in Salford, Greater Manchester, England.
+MediaCityUK is a 200 acre mixed-use property development on the banks of the Manchester Ship Canal in the boroughs of Salford and Trafford, Greater Manchester, England.
 The project was developed by Peel Media; its principal tenants are media organisations and the Quayside MediaCityUK shopping centre.
 The land occupied by the development was part of the Port of Manchester and Manchester docks.

 The BBC signalled its intention to move jobs to Manchester in 2004, and the Salford Quays site was chosen in 2006.
 The Peel Group was granted planning permission to develop the site in 2007, and construction of the development, with its own energy generation plant and communications network, began the same year.
 Based in Quay House, the principal tenant is the BBC, whose move marks a large-scale decentralisation from London.
 ITV Granada completed the first phase of its move to MediaCityUK on 25 March 2013, followed in two stages by the northern arm of ITV Studios: the second stage involved Coronation Street being moved to a new production facility on Trafford Wharf next to the Imperial War Museum North at the end of 2013.
 The Studios on Broadway houses seven high-definition studios, claimed to be the largest such facility in Europe.

 MediaCityUK was developed in two phases; the 36 acre first phase was completed in 2011, and the second is dependent on its success.
 The site became Europe's first WiredScore Certified Neighbourhood in 2020, with all commercial buildings achieving either a WiredScore Platinum or Silver rating.
 Metrolink, Greater Manchester's light-rail system, was extended to MediaCityUK with the opening of the MediaCityUK tram stop on 20 September 2010 and further extensions are planned.
 Road access was improved by the construction of the Broadway Link Road.